danpaquin/coinbasepro-python/README.md

 *0.2.0*
 - Renamed project to GDAX-Python
-- Merged Websocket updates to handle errors and reconnect
+- Merged Websocket updates to handle errors and reconnect.

 *0.1.2*
-- Updated JSON handling for increased compatibility among some users
+- Updated JSON handling for increased compatibility among some users.
-- Added support for payment methods, reports, and coinbase user accounts
+- Added support for payment methods, reports, and coinbase user accounts.
-- Other compatibility updates
+- Other compatibility updates.

 *0.1.1b2*
-- Original PyPI Release
+- Original PyPI Release.